 The following example retrieves a list of subscriptions that have been marked as unpaid, along with any available contact information for the customer.

 select subscriptions.id, subscriptions.customer_id, customers.email from subscriptions inner join customers on customers.id=subscriptions.customer_id where subscriptions.status = 'unpaid' limit 5

 Data about Customer objects is contained in the

 customers table (this is not part of the Billing Tables group).
 It is commonly used as part of billing-based reports and can be joined to a number of tables.
 It’s also useful if you’re creating charges with saved payment information.

 The following example retrieves a list of customers with subscriptions that are currently in a trial period.
 Both the ID and email address for each customer is retrieved.

-select customers.id, customers.email, subscriptions.plan_id from subscriptions inner join customers on customers.id=subscriptions.customer_id where subscriptions.status = 'trialing' limit 5
+select customers.id, customers.email, subscriptions.price_id from subscriptions inner join customers on customers.id=subscriptions.customer_id where subscriptions.status = 'trialing' limit 5

-select subscriptions.id, products.name, products.statement_descriptor from subscriptions inner join plans on subscriptions.plan_id=plans.id inner join products on plans.product_id=products.id where subscriptions.status = 'active' limit 10
+select subscriptions.id, products.name, products.statement_descriptor from subscriptions inner join prices on subscriptions.price_id=prices.id inner join products on prices.product_id=products.id where subscriptions.status = 'active' limit 10

 invoices table contains data about individual Invoice objects.
 Each subscription generates an invoice on a recurring basis that represents the amount the customer owes.
 This automatically includes the amount required for the subscription, as well as any additional invoice items that may have been created (listed as line items).